deepak-vamsi-reddy/systemusage/README.md

 It all started as challenge to show live CPU usage graph for my computer.
 I came across certain examples for live ploting with matplot

-I improved the code to give graphs for 3 components in the  basic computer CPU,RAM,Storage DISK.Rigjht know it provides % of used each component seperatly.
+I improved the code to give graphs for 3 components in the  basic computer CPU,RAM,Storage DISK.Right know it provides total % of used each component seperatly.

 # Note:
 This is useful for local machines only.
 If you need to use it for remote systems like via ssh connection it can be possible by useing